-The student loan borrowers who will continue to struggle
+The Student Loan Borrowers Who Will Continue to Struggle

 “I don’t want them to be in the same situation as me,” Schmidt said.

 Recent college graduates with student loan debt including Dorien Rogers, 23, face a constant buzz of questions in their heads: Make extra debt payments or start a savings plan?
 Can I afford to buy a home in the community I grew up in?
-(In his case, in Montgomery County, Md.)
+(In his case, in Montgomery County, Maryland.)
 What about money to start a family someday?

 As a Black man, Rogers is aware that Black people are more likely to have to borrow and that Black women often struggle the most with student loan debt.